sheraz4196/twisto/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# twisto

+#New Staff

+## Whenever you clone this, inform sheraz.dev121@gmail.com

+## Please create a new branch for your work, never push in the main branch

+## Never Mention your name in branches

+## Use convectional names for branches, e.g if you are adding ui or functionality make branchName maybe feat-homepage-ui-and-functionality, if you are fixing issues, can say fix-homepage-ui-and-functionality

+## Never Commit using VS Code git lens, always push from terminal, never publish a branch

+## Raise PR's on github repository when you are done with a bunch of tasks

+## Will bes using tailwind css for the project

+## If you have further questions, please contact sheraz.dev121@gmail.com

+# Thanks Guys